capedevs/capedevs.github.io/README.md

 ## Next.js Cape Software Community Blog Project

 This is a project aimed at migrating the Cape Software Community website to a static website.
 It is being built with [Next.js](https://nextjs.org/), a popular React framework for building web applications.
-The blog posts are written in Markdown and stored in the `posts` directory.
+The blog posts are written in Markdown and stored in the `content` directory.

 The design and layout of the project are intentionally kept simple and modular to make it easy for other contributors to add features of their own.
 Additionally, the use of Markdown for blog posts allows anyone to easily add new posts to the blog.